AutoxingTech/axbot_restbook/docs/reference/app_store.md

 ]
 ```

-### Show Download/Installation Task Detail (Log)
+### Show Download or Installation Task Details (Log)

-For a task, the logs of the task can be requested.
+You can request the logs for a specific task.

 ```bash
 curl "http://192.168.25.25:8090/app_store/jobs/download/tasks/4/log"
 ```

-But if the task is still in progress, the log will be incomplete.
+Note that if the task is still in progress, the log will be incomplete.

-With query parameters, the log can be downloaded progressively, which is more suitable for realtime display.
+Using query parameters, the log can be downloaded progressively, which is ideal for real-time display.

 ```
 curl http://192.168.25.25:8090/app_store/jobs/download/tasks/4/log?start=0&end=1024
 ```

-Optional query params:
+Optional Query Parameters:

-- `start` (number): start character, inclusive
+- `start` (number): The starting character index (inclusive).
-- `end` (number): end character, exclusive
+- `end` (number): The ending character index (exclusive).

 **Response**

 - Headers:

   - `Content-Type: text/plain; charset=utf-8`
-  - `X-MORE-DATA`: "true"/"false" (indicates whether more log data is available)
+  - `X-MORE-DATA`: "true"/"false" (Indicates whether more log data is available.)
-  - `X-TEXT-SIZE`: number (total size of the log in characters)
+  - `X-TEXT-SIZE`: number (The total size of the log in characters.)

 ```
 id: 5